Bar Brutal is dropping a major comeback. The Barcelona restaurant returns with a two-day curated experience celebrating food, music, and community.

 Known as a gathering place for natural wine lovers and the creatively curious, Bar Brutal brings it all once again to Tbilisi, inviting along the way an all-star line-up.

-FRIDAY 24 APRIL: Long-time friends and talented restaurateurs Ed Wilson and Josie Stead from iconic London Brawn will be setting the tone with a Mediterranean-style Supra, a generous long-table dinner format only Georgia has the secret to, hosted on the rooftop of Stamba Hotel.
-As the icing on the cake, London saxophonist and performer Nubya Garcia and her band will deliver a live performance in the Rooms Garden.
-Locals MokuMoku, on warming-up duties, should set the scene right!
+FRIDAY 24 APRIL: Long-time friends and talented restaurateurs Ed Wilson and Josie Stead from iconic London Brawn will be setting the tone with a Mediterranean-style Supra—a generous long-table dinner format only Georgia has the secret to—hosted on the rooftop of Stamba Hotel.
+Stay for the afterparty, where Ruby Savage takes over with a carefully curated selection to carry the night forward.

-SATURDAY 25 APRIL: Sound sculptor and music legend Theo Parrish takes over the amphitheater of Stamba Hotel for a late-afternoon dancing journey.
-William Gleave, at the controls of Sargasso (Brawn’s seacoast little sister), will deliver the needed pop-up food energy to keep moving all night long!
+SATURDAY 25 APRIL: Master selector and deep-digging tastemaker Sadar Bahar from Chicago fires up the Stamba's amphitheatre for a late-night dancing experience rooted in soul, disco, funk, and rare groove traditions.
+William Gleave, at the controls of Sargasso (Brawn's seacoast little sister), will deliver the needed pop-up food energy to keep moving all night long.

 Also, as an additional part of the program, Warehouse presents works by Ninka Skhiereli (b.
 1991), a Tbilisi-based self-taught artist exploring the subconscious and non-linear time.
 The exhibition features the original paintings that inspired the limited-edition wine labels created in collaboration between the artist and Warehouse for the Bar Brutal × Stamba event.